RedRabbitDevelopment/doskara-servers/hosts/aws/new_doskara_instance.md

     * Amazon Linux: http://docs.docker.io/en/latest/installation/amazon/

   9. Change the hostname if you wish by editing `/etc/hostname`.
+  9. Since Amazon does not allow us to modify DNS entries on our private subnet, we can use `/etc/hosts` instead (or set up a name server, but that takes substantial extra effort).
+In `/etc/hosts`, add the `[private ip address] [hostname]` combination for every host on the Doskara VPC that you wish to connect to by hostname.
+Also, if you changed the hostname in `/etc/hostname`, add `127.0.0.1 [hostname]`.
   9. Cleanup.
 Remove sudo privileges from the default user and remove the default account. **MAKE SURE ALL PREVIOUS STEPS ARE COMPLETE BEFORE DOING THIS!** You may not be able to log in to your machine otherwise.
     * Remove sudo privileges.
 Comment out the following line in `/etc/sudoers.d/90-cloud-init-users`: